tyy-dev/tyy-dev/README.md

-<h2 align="left">👋 My name is Bora and I'm an 18 year old Software Developer, from The Netherlands</h2>
+<h2 align="left">👋 I'm an 18-year-old software developer from the Netherlands 🇳🇱.</h2>

 ###